Perhaps our favorite quote of the week: “It’s important to bear in mind that a computer is not a soda can, and a TV is not newspaper."

 We’ve got our fingers crossed that useful legislation will be proposed and signed into law soon.
 After all, as Gordon puts it, "E-waste is hardly trash; while some materials in electronic waste are potentially hazardous, others are quite valuable.
 It doesn't make a whole lot of sense to put gold in a dump."

 Story by Alisa Opar.
 This article originally appeared in Plenty in May 2008.
-The story was added to MNN.com in July 2009.
+The story was added to MNN.com.